bradchesney79/2017-Ubuntu-Xenial-Spinnaker/README.md

 No.

-I think I need to modify a config file and possible do some reverse proxying.
+I think I need to modify a config file and possibly do some reverse proxying.
 I've begun reaching out feelers to see if I can tap some advice from Netflix engineering.